RI Geopolitics

 By 1730 the population of Providence was 3,916, and so many farmers had moved into the "outlands" of Providence that three large towns were set off from the parent community in 1731 (Scituate, Glocester, and Smithfield).
 Before the colonial period came to a close, an inner ring of three more farm towns (Cranston, Johnston, and North Providence) were carved from Providence's territory.
 The Providence city that remained was less than six square miles, with about 4000 persons, around the river and predominately commercial in character.

-Bowen's "Early Rehoboth" shows that Rehoboth was roughly comparable to Providence at the time .
+By the middle of the 1760s– the eve of the Revolution– Rehoboth was roughly comparable to Providence.
 The Massachusetts census of 1763-65 shows that Rehoboth had 617 families and a population of 3,637.
 The Rhode Island census of 1774 shows Providence with 655 heads of families and a total of 3,950 persons.

-By the middle of the 1760s-- the eve of the Revolution--Providence had a flourishing maritime trade, a merchant aristocracy, a few important industries, a body of skilled artisans, a newspaper and printing press, a stagecoach line, and several impressive public buildings.
+By 1760 Providence had a flourishing maritime trade, a merchant aristocracy, a few important industries, a body of skilled artisans, a newspaper and printing press, a stagecoach line, and several impressive public buildings.
+For lack of a port comparable to Providence, Rehoboth lacked the maritime trade, but made up for it in its access to land available for settlement.

 Rhode Island was part of the tremendous growth of New England.
 Between 1750 and 1770, the American colonies grew from 1 million to 2 million people and continued to double every 20 years.
 [Wood 1991, p.
 125].